Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Temptress II

-Kenneth Pill was running a second boat Temptress II in 1987.
-She had previously been the Kentish Lady (running in Maidstone since she was replaced by a Kentish Lady II?)
+Kenneth Pill was running a second boat Temptress II in 1986.
+She had previously been the Kentish Lady (presumably running in Maidstone since she was replaced by a Kentish Lady II ).
 He ran her until 1997 when she became the first boat in the K&S Cruises fleet.
-She was sold to Isle of Wight owners for service from Yarmouth in 2006, but was failed by the MCA before the 2008 season.
-She has since returned to Falmouth and is currently laid up there.
+K&S Cruises replaced her in 2001 with a very similar launch Temptress (2) which had been running as the Mona Lisa at Kirkaldy.

 Nankersey